cheng-alvin/jas/CONTRIBUTING.md

 just as long as the maintainers can read it, then it'll okay.

 As mentioned above, a Github action will automatically run when new code is pushed onto the main branch to automatically format the code using `clang-format`.
-You can ignore this behaviour by adding a `clang-format off` and a corrisponding `clang-format on` comment in your code for small snippets that may break or cause issues down the line if formatted automatically.
+You can ignore this behavior by adding a `clang-format off` and a corresponding `clang-format on` comment in your code for small snippets that may break or cause issues down the line if formatted automatically.

-### Adding suport for a instruction to the assembler
+### Adding support for a instruction to the assembler
-A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, is the addition of new instructions and instruction encoder identities, which can be done by creating a instruction encoder table, adding and/or registering the instruction enocder tables to the instruction list(s), and finally testing and writing unit tests.
+A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, is the addition of new instructions and instruction encoder identities, which can be done by creating a instruction encoder table, adding and/or registering the instruction encoder tables to the instruction list(s), and finally testing and writing unit tests.

 **First, define a instruction encode table:**

-A instruction encoder table describes the identity of the instruction and how each instance can be enocded in binary as well as some key meta data such as what modes the instruction support and operand extensions etc. (Details will appear in the [`instruction.h`](https://github.com/cheng-alvin/jas/blob/main/libjas/include/instruction.h) file)
+A instruction encoder table describes the identity of the instruction and how each instance can be encoded in binary as well as some key meta data such as what modes the instruction support and operand extensions etc. (Details will appear in the [`instruction.h`](https://github.com/cheng-alvin/jas/blob/main/libjas/include/instruction.h) file)
-Each insruction encoder table includes *entries*, each entry defines the meta data that corrisond to a certain identity.
+Each instruction encoder table includes *entries*, each entry defines the meta data that correspond to a certain identity.
 For example, a MR identity (A identity with a m64 and r64) will be one entry and includes the opcode, and support status in different operating modes.
 Below is an example of a instruction encoded in the `MR` identity and can be encoded as `FF /r` or `FA /r` when using the byte-instruction mode (More examples will be [here](https://github.com/cheng-alvin/jas/blob/main/libjas/instruction.c))